cdjidjev/cdjidjev.github.io/fraud.md

 ## Data Source

 Obtaining a suitable dataset for fraud detection is crucial.
-In this project, a dataset titled 'Fraudulent Transactions Predictions' from
+In this *ACO 423: Data Science project*, a dataset titled 'Fraudulent Transactions Predictions' from
 Kaggle.com was chosen.
-This dataset, posted by user vardhan SIRAMDASU, garnered attention with 68 upvotes, indicating its utility.
-While the dataset's origin is not explicitly mentioned, users speculate it's derived from PaySim, a financial mobile money simulator designed for fraud detection.
+The data has been generated using PaySim, a financial mobile money simulator designed for fraud detection.
 PaySim simulates mobile money transactions based on real transaction logs while preserving client privacy.

+As an illustration, the first few lines of the dataset are given below.

 ![image](https://github.com/cdjidjev/cdjidjev.github.io/assets/40774209/2e32246c-4502-4ba1-a725-a16657fc6c17)